wallytutor/learning-by-teaching/software/vscode.md

 If you copied a command from a tutorial, you **CANNOT** use `Ctrl+V` to paste it into the terminal; in Windows simply right-click the command prompt and it will paste the copied contents.
 Linux users can `Ctrl+Shift+V` instead.

+Notice that `Ctrl+M` will toggle the visibility of the integrated terminal; if you accidentally press it, autocompletion will stop working in terminal.
+Just press it again and normal behavior will be recovered.

 ## Extensions

 VS Code supports a number of extensions to facilitate coding and data analysis, among other tasks.
 Local (user-created) extensions can be manually installed by placing their folder under `%USERPROFILE%/.vscode/extensions` or in the equivalent directory documented [here](https://code.visualstudio.com/docs/editor/extension-marketplace#_where-are-extensions-installed).
 Below you find my recommended extensions for different purposes and languages.